 Ice Skating at Somerset House Opening Hours: 9 AM to 9 PM

 Admission: Ticket prices start at £11 for adults and £8.50 for children

 Closest Tube Station: Temple

-TIP TIME: Are you arriving to London before your check-in time?
+TIP TIME: Are you arriving in London before your check-in time?
 Or maybe you have a few hours before your flight after you check out?
 Don’t drag around your luggage!
-Leave it at one of LuggageHero luggage storage shops around London and go skating at Somerset House!
+Leave it at one of LuggageHero’s luggage storage shops around London and go skating at Somerset House!